AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-failed-with-correct-access-key-env-composer-auth.md

 The specified composer access keys found in one of these locations may not have access to the code:

 * in the [!UICONTROL env:COMPOSER_AUTH] variable on the Project-level
-* in the [!UICONTROL auth.json file], which takes precedence over the env:COMPOSER_AUTH variable
+* in the [!UICONTROL auth.json file], which takes precedence over the [!UICONTROL env:COMPOSER_AUTH variable].

 ### Solution